athira-0001/devops_projects/README.md

 iv.
 Containerized a three tier MERN stack application using docker compose\
 \
 Project 5 : Kubernetes project\
-Deployed Nginx application on kubernetes using Deployment object with 3 replicas
+Deployed Django application in kubernetes cluster using service of type NodePort